kkapitan/homebridge-homesung/README.md

 | key        | The key to be sent as a power off if hdmi-cec is disabled.
 The default value is KEY_POWEROFF.        |
 | addressCEC | The hdmi-cec address of the device.
 The default value is 0 which should work with most of the cases. |

+**NOTE: In order for HDMI-CEC to work, the server (e.g. rpi) must be connected to the TV via HDMI cable.**

 ## Switch settings

 | Name             | Description                                                                                                  |